apache/iceberg/site/docs/contribute.md

 ### What should a proposal include?

-1. A GitHub issue created using the `Iceberg Improvement Proposal` template
+1. A GitHub issue created using the `Apache Iceberg Improvement Proposal` template
 2. A document including the following:
     * Motivation for the change
     * Implementation proposal